jguamie/algorithms/README.md

 ### More Graphs
 * [Week 2: Minimum Spanning Trees and Shortest Paths - Algorithms, Part II (Princeton University)](https://www.coursera.org/learn/algorithms-part2)
 ### Dynamic Programming
 Unless you're interviewing for an entry-level L3 position, you should expect to get asked a couple dynamic programming questions at Google.
-These are extremely difficult and require a lot of practice to get down.
+These are difficult and require a lot of practice to get down.
 * Get very comfortable with permutations, combinations, and backtracking.
   * [Permutations Recursion](https://www.geeksforgeeks.org/write-a-c-program-to-print-all-permutations-of-a-given-string/)
   * [Combinations Recursion with Backtracking](https://www.geeksforgeeks.org/print-all-possible-combinations-of-r-elements-in-a-given-array-of-size-n/)